 MRTG creates reports in png images.
 These images are embedded into the web pages.
 So it needs a web server running where it can put the reports generated.

-MRTG is writen in perl.
-This perl script reads the traffic counters of the routers or switches.
-MRTG integrates a C program which logs the data and creates the png images.
+MRTG is written in Perl.
+This Perl script reads the traffic counters of the routers or switches.
+MRTG integrates a C program that logs the data and creates the png images.

 MRTG creates 4 types of graphs:

 3) Monthly Graph (2 Hour Average)